AISemanticsStudy/lmpm/README.md

 The resolver is programmable by external programming languages, but only as a policy engine over a fixed semantic interface, not as an unrestricted executor.
+If a behavior difference cannot be explained as a resolver policy choice over the same IR, it is a language bug.

 ```
 Resolver API